-Push M to switch from the AUDIO mode to SEARCH.
+Push the MODE button to switch from the AUDIO mode to SEARCH.

-2.6.
+2.7.
 Program Updates

-ST400 Cayman has a processor that operates in accordance with the program firmware that is pre-installed by the manufacturer company.
+ST401 Cayman has a processor that operates in accordance with the program firmware that is pre-installed by the manufacturer company.
 Over time the firmware gets refined and newer versions get released, that can be installed through the USB port.